-4.3 FSK/ASK Demodulator and Data Filter
+FSK/ASK Demodulator and Data Filter

 The signal coming from the RSSI amplifier is converted into the raw data signal by the ASK/FSK demodulator.
 The operating mode of the demodulator is set via pin ASK/FSK.
-Logic "L" sets the demodulator to FSK, Logic "H" sets it into ASK mode.
+Logic 'L' sets the demodulator to FSK, Logic 'H' sets it into ASK mode.

-In ASK mode an automatic threshold control circuit (ATC) is employed to set the detection reference voltage to a value where a good SNR is achieved.
+In ASK mode an automatic threshold control circuit (ATC) is employed to set the detection reference voltage to a value where a good signal-to-noise ratio is achieved.
 This circuit also implies the effective suppression of any kind of in-band noise signals or competing transmitters.
-If the SNR exceeds 10 dB, the data signal can be detected properly.
+If the S/N ratio exceeds 10 dB, the data signal can be detected properly.

 The FSK demodulator is intended to be used for an FSK deviation of $\Delta f \ge 20$ kHz.
-Lower values may be used, but the sensitivity of the receiver will be reduced.
+Lower values may be used but the sensitivity of the receiver is reduced in that condition.
 The minimum usable deviation is dependent on the selected baud rate.
 In FSK mode, only BR_Range0 and BR_Range1 are available.
-In FSK mode, the data signal can be detected if the SNR exceeds 2 dB.
+In FSK mode, the data signal can be detected if the S/N Ratio exceeds 2 dB.

 The output signal of the demodulator is filtered by the data filter before it is fed into the digital signal processing circuit.
-The data filter improves the SNR as its bandpass can be adopted to the characteristics of the data signal.
-The data filter consists of a 1st-order high-pass filter and a 1st-order low-pass filter.
+The data filter improves the S/N ratio as its bandpass can be adopted to the characteristics of the data signal.
+The data filter consists of a 1st-order high-pass and a 1st-order low-pass filter.